ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     In the future, DataFed will throw more meaningful Exceptions.
     For example, the above function call may result in a ``KeyError`` rather than a generic ``Exception`` object

-We can still view the Data Record using the alis in place of the ID.
+We can still view the Data Record using the alias in place of the ID.
-However, we would need to also provide ``context`` that the Record actually exists within the training Project.
+However, we would need to also provide ``context`` to specify that the Record actually exists within the training Project.

 Here is how we would amend the function call: